wPlachno/woodchipper-toolset/README.md

 ### The toolkit `clones`
 The copies of the toolkit that are under watch.
 These, while under watch by `wctk`, belong to separate projects.

+### The clone `identification`
+The identification of a clone is a way of describing particularly which clone you are talking about by having the toolkit name, followed by the slash, followed by the clone identifier. `[TK_NAME]/[CL_NAME]`

 ### The `version`
 A unique number assigned to a specific copy of a toolkit to represent its cumulative changes.